qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - easy to setup
 - excellent app so easy to setup use it for accessing my work email account far easier to setup than others have used
 - i love this app easy setup and fast
-- so far so tbsp easy to setup and add accounts to it
+- so far so good easy to setup and add accounts to it
 - quick and easy to setup
 - easy to setup and use does all my email accounts no need for separate email apps
 - easy to setup and use an improvement from outlook